-The DSL is Jody Wells (Head) and the deputy DSLs are Tracy Spottiswood (Head of Lower School) and Judy Cochand (Deputy Head)
+The DSL is Robert Tasker (Operations Director) and the deputy DSLs are Mike Stanley (Head) Tracy Spottiswood (Head of Pre-Prep) and Bev Kendall (Nursery Manager)

-The Chair of Governors, Col. Peter Williams is the nominated governor with responsibility for FSM's Safeguarding arrangements.
+Toby Mullins is the Director with responsibility for safeguarding and child protection arrangements including PREVENT duties.
 He will receive any reports of allegations against the Head, without the Head being informed.
-Christine Dure-Smith is the nominated Governor with Deputy Safeguarding and PREVENT responsibilities.

-As an employer, we follow safer recruitment guidance as set out in KCSIE 2020.
+As an employer, we follow safer recruitment guidance as set out in KCSIE 2021.